 ABSTRACT.
-This article will deal with the stabilization problem for the higher-order dispersive system, commonly called the Kawahara equation.
-To do so, we introduce a damping mechanism via a distributed memory term in the equation to prove that the solutions of the Kawahara equation are exponentially stable, provided that specific assumptions on the memory kernel are fulfilled.
-This is possible thanks to the energy method that permits to provide a decay estimate of the system energy.
+This article deals with the stability problem for a higher-order dispersive model governed by the so-called Kawahara equation.
+To do so, a damping mechanism is introduced, which contains a distributed memory term, and then proves that the solutions of the system are exponentially stable, provided that specific assumptions on the memory kernel are fulfilled.
+This is possible thanks to the energy method that permits us to obtain a decay rate estimate of the energy of the problem.

-1. Introduction
+1. Introduction.

 1.1.
 Model under consideration and objective.
-The fifth order nonlinear dispersive equation models numerous physical phenomena.
-Considering suitable assumptions on the amplitude, wavelength, wave steepness, and so on, the properties of the asymptotic models for water waves have been extensively studied in the last years, through (1.1), to understand the full water wave system.
-For a rigorous justification of various asymptotic surface and internal waves models, we suggest the reader consult the following references [1, 4, 24].
+The fifth-order nonlinear dispersive equation models numerous physical phenomena.
+Considering suitable assumptions on the amplitude, wavelength, wave steepness, and so on, the properties of the asymptotic models for water waves have been extensively studied in the last years, through (1), to understand the full water wave system.
+For a rigorous justification of various asymptotic surface and internal waves models, we suggest that the reader consult the following references [1, 5, 29].